scandipwa/scandipwa.github.io/docs/development/plugin-mechanism.md

 ## Useful information

-1. All plugin files can be overriden both in parent and custom theme.
+1. All plugin files can be overridden both in parent and custom theme.
 To do that you should put a file with the same name in `app/design/frontend/Scandiweb/pwa/src/plugin/<vendor>/<extension>/<path>`, where `<path>` is relative to `scandipwa` folder in project's frontend root.
 For example, to override file `awesome-extension-provider/paypal-graphql/src/scandipwa/app/component/PayPal/PayPal.component.js` you need to create a file `app/design/frontend/Scandiweb/pwa/src/plugin/awesome-extension-provider/paypal-graphql/app/component/PayPal/PayPal.component.js`.
-Note that override file's path is reduced and you shouldn't include child directories `src/scandipwa` in it, because everything that is able to be overriden with this approach is located in the extension's frontend root, which is `src/scandipwa`.
+Note that override file's path is reduced and you shouldn't include child directories `src/scandipwa` in it, because everything that is able to be overridden with this approach is located in the extension's frontend root, which is `src/scandipwa`.

 2. Referencing extension from the inside of it and from the outside of it can be done with an alias that is generated during the compilation.
 Alias is `<vendor name>_<extension name>` transformed to PascalCase and references the frontend root of specified extension.
 E.g. you can import files from `awesome-extension-provider/paypal-graphql` by using the following: